 After describing the “persecutions and tribulations” which these early believers where enduring, he said: “And to you who are troubled, rest with us, when the Lord Jesus shall be revealed from heaven with his mighty angels, In flaming fire taking vengeance on them that know not God, and that obey not the gospel of our Lord Jesus Christ: Who shall be punished with everlasting destruction from the presence of the Lord and from glory of his power; when he shall come to be glorified in his saints, and to be admired in all them that believe (because our testimony among you was believed) in that day” (2 Thessalonians 1:7 – 10).

-Careful comparisons reveal that all these passages – 1 Thess.
-4:16 – 5:3; 2 Thess.
-1:7-10; 2:1 – describe the very same day when Jesus Christ comes down from heaven, when His faithful people are gathered together, and when sudden destruction comes upon the lost.
+Careful comparisons reveal that all these passages – 1 Thessalonians 4:16 – 5:3; 2 Thessalonians 1:7-10; 2:1 – describe the very same day when Jesus Christ comes down from heaven, when His faithful people are gathered together, and when sudden destruction comes upon the lost.
 When all three sections are put together, it becomes clear that Jesus is coming with a shout, a voice, a trumpet, with mighty angels, to catch up true believers and to destroy the lost.
 There is no secret about it.

 Check out our Bible Answers page for more information on a variety of topics.